Rocky Mountain Spotted Fever

 Description

-- RMSF is a tick-borne systemic small and medium vessel vasculitis caused by the bacterium Rickettsia rickettsii (2)[C].
+- RMSF is a tick-borne illness caused by the bacterium Rickettsia rickettsii (2)[C].

-- Symptoms include fever, headache, and myalgia followed by a macular rash; begins at wrists and ankles, spreading toward palms, soles, and the trunk
+- Symptoms include fever, headache, and a petechial or maculopapular rash that typically begins at wrists and ankles, spreading toward palms, soles, and the trunk.

-- System(s) affected: cardiovascular, musculoskeletal, skin, central nervous system (CNS), renal, hepatic, and pulmonary
+- System(s) affected: cardiovascular, musculoskeletal, skin, CNS, renal, hepatic, and pulmonary

 Epidemiology